Dr Robin Shail

 SW England geothermal

 Cornwall and Devon have locally high surface heat flows associated with elevated levels of U, Th and K within the granites of the Cornubian Batholith.
-It is the most prospective area in the UK for the development of deep geothermal energy.
+It is the most prospective area in the UK for the development of deep geothermal energy (Beamish and Busby 2016).
 Previous investigations include the £42M CSM Hot Dry Rock research programme (1973-1991), based at Rosemanowes Quarry in the Carnmenellis Granite, where several deep research boreholes were drilled to a maximum depth of 2600 m.